Home » Travel Stories » Canada » Kelowna Lakeside Luxury & Local Flavours

 Before You Check Out

-A 24-hour layover in Kelowna might not seem like much — but between the vineyards, lake views, and unbeatable local dining, it’s enough to fall for this Okanagan gem.
-Whether you came for a taste of the valley or just needed a pause between flights, you’ll leave refreshed, inspired, and maybe planning your next trip back.
+A 24-hour layover in Kelowna might not seem like much.
+Between the vineyards, lake views, and unbeatable local dining, it’s enough to fall for this Okanagan gem whether you came for a taste of the valley or just needed a pause between flights.
+You’ll leave refreshed, inspired, and maybe planning your next trip back.

 Frequently Asked Questions about Visiting Kelowna